aravind-sadharani/chandraveena/src/blog/grammar-of-music/index.md

 which is nothing but Raga *Kalyani* or *Yaman*.

-So what do we learn about *Jaatis* and *Ragas* from this example?
+So what do we learn about *Jatis* and *Ragas* from this example?

 Well, in the era prior to *Adhara Shadaj* when the concept of a fixed fundamental **Sa** did not exist, new scales were formed by performing scale changes and defining new *Murchhanas*.
-From a *Murchhana*, a *Jaati* was defined as a melodic framework formed by selecting 5 to 7 notes, and defining Lakshanas and Lakshyas governing the rendition of the *Jaati*.
-Jaatis could be *Sampoorna* (using all 7 notes of the Murchhana), *Shadav* (hexatonic) or *Audava* (pentatonic).
+From a *Murchhana*, a *Jati* was defined as a melodic framework formed by selecting 5 to 7 notes, and defining Lakshanas and Lakshyas governing the rendition of the *Jati*.
+Jatis could be *Sampoorna* (using all 7 notes of the Murchhana), *Shadav* (hexatonic) or *Audava* (pentatonic).

-With the acceptance of *Adhara Shadaj*, the Jaatis were denoted by transposing their starting note back to **Sa** and they became what we today call as *Ragas*.
+With the acceptance of *Adhara Shadaj*, the Jatis were denoted by transposing their starting note back to **Sa** and they became what we today call as *Ragas*.

 Taking the above example, in today's music, both Shankarabharanam and Kalyani would be performed to the same fundamental tonic or *Adhara Shadaj*, whereas earlier they would have been perfomed with a scale shift (Shankarabharanam from **Sa** and Kalyani from **ma**).